PyRoomStudio/PyRoomStudio/CONTRIBUTING.md

   <img width="600" src="assets/contributing-image.png" alt="">
 </p>

 ## Developing

 ### Issues

 The Issues tab on GitHub contains a running list of features to implement, as well as any bugs or problems that arise from development.
+For further details and discussions, please join our Discord server.

 ### Development Environment